 - Inviting all new Foundation parents to a welcome evening during the term before their child starts school - Giving our new Foundation children the opportunity to spend time with their teachers in the term prior to entry.
-The children are invited into school to participate in play experiences - Promoting an open door policy for parents to share concerns and celebrations about school and home. - Sending weekly Foundation Newsletters that shares learning covered during the week and homework activities - Holding regular coffee mornings for Foundation parents/carers with key information - Holding regular parent consultation meetings to discuss their child's progress
+The children are invited into school to participate in play experiences - Promoting an open door policy for parents to share concerns and celebrations about school and home. - Tapestry is used to celebrate the children's learning both in school and at home; which can be contributed to by parents/carers at home. - Sending weekly Foundation newsletters that shares learning covered during the week and homework activities - Regular coffee mornings for Foundation parents/carers with key information - Half termly Open afternoons where parents/carers are invited into the classroom to accompany their children in learning - Regular parent consultation meetings to discuss their child's progress - Regular Open Book afternoons for parents/carers to look at their children's learning journals